Indochina Link Vietnam

 > VND 50 billion20%All enterprises including FDI

-FDI companies should monitor implementing circulars — eligibility criteria may evolve.
-For now, foreign-invested companies pay 20% standard or qualify through sector-based preferential rates above.
+FDI enterprises should monitor implementing circulars — eligibility criteria may evolve.
+For now, all foreign-invested companies pay 20% standard or qualify through sector-based preferential rates above.

 Deductible vs. Non-Deductible Expenses